Last updated 26 September 2024

 Public nuisance

-A public nuisance is an unreasonable interference with the public’s right to property.
+A public nuisance is an unreasonable interference with the public’s right to the exercise or enjoyment of any right common to all.
 It includes conduct that interferes with public health, safety, peace or convenience.

-Public nuisances, particularly those affecting the environment, may result in criminal charges or may be controlled by other laws.
+Public nuisances, particularly those affecting the environment, are not dealt with by individuals unless they suffer particular damage or harm, and are beyond affecting the public generally.
+Public nuisance may be offences and may result in criminal charges or may be controlled by other laws.

 Private nuisance